node-red/node-red.github.io/docs/hardware/raspberrypi.md

 #### Configuring Node-RED

-Firstly the npm module needs to be installed into the same directory as your `settings.js` file.
+Firstly the wiring-pi npm module needs to be installed into the same directory as your `settings.js` file.

     cd ~/.node-red